Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: New predictions and an inference

 \subsection{New predictions}

-\subsubsection{It is possible that huge voids are equivalent to huge concave lenses.
-The densities of hydrogen and helium in the huge voids predicted by the present model must be more less than that predicted by the conventional theory.}
+\subsubsection{It is possible that huge voids are not empty and are equivalent to huge concave lenses.
+The density of hydrogen inside the huge voids is more less than that predicted by the conventional theory.}

-Hot dark matter, e.g. the neutrinos, can form huge voids, but cannot explain evolution of structure with middle and small scales.
-Cold dark matter can explain evolution of structure with the middle and the small scales, but cannot explain the huge voids.
-The problem of huge voids remains unsettled.
+There is no interaction except the gravitation among the $s-SU(5)$ singlets (the interaction by exchanging $SU(5)$ singlets between two $SU(5)$ singlets may be neglected), because $SU(5)$ is a simple group.
+Hence the $s-SU(5)$ singlets cannot form massive $S-objects$, the $s-SU(5)$ color single states can be regarded as ideal gas without collision, the decoupling temperature of the $s-SU(5)$ singlets must be very high, and the velocities of the $s-SU(5)$ singlets must be very large and invariant.

+The ideal gas has the effect of free flux damping for clustering, i.e. the $s-SU(5)$ singlets with very high velocities prevents clustering to form.
+Thus the $s-SU(5)$ singlets must loosely distribute in space or form $s-superclusters$ (similar to neutrino superclusters) which are the huge $v-voids$ for $v-observers$.